Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Abstract

 \section{Abstract}

-We study quivers supporting twisted graded Calabi-Yau algebras, building on work of Rogalski and the first author.
+We study quivers supporting twisted graded Calabi--Yau algebras.
 Specifically, we classify quivers on four vertices in which the Nakayama automorphism acts on the degree zero part by either a four-cycle, a three-cycle, or two two-cycles.
-In order to realize algebras associated to some of these quivers, we show that graded twists of a twisted graded Calabi-Yau algebra is another algebra of the same type.
+In order to realize algebras associated to some of these quivers, we show that graded twists of a twisted graded Calabi--Yau algebra is another algebra of the same type.